Natural Remedies for Carpal Tunnel Syndrome

 - Weakness in the hands

 - Feeling of heat in the fingers or palm

 - Frequent nighttime numbness

 Homemade remedies for carpal tunnel syndrome

 - Take one tablespoon of flaxseed oil per day for two to four weeks straight.
-The fatty acids in this oil prevent and reduce swelling.
+The fatty acids in this oil can help prevent and reduce swelling.

 - Apply a cold compress to your wrist or hand to reduce swelling.
-Never use heat pads or warm towels because this will make your symptoms worse.
+Never use heat pads or warm towels because they can make your symptoms worse.

 - Wet a cotton ball with a bit of arnica dye and apply it to the affected area.

 - Dissolve two tablespoons of powdered ginger in one cup of boiling water.
 Cover the mixture and let it cool.
-Drink two cups of this drink per day as it is an excellent anti-inflammatory.
+Drink two cups per day because it’s an excellent anti-inflammatory.